 Riding a bike can be dangerous, especially in large cities.
 This lightweight display attaches to either side of an existing pair of sunglasses and relays information directly in your line of sight, to help keep you safe.
 The device integrates with a few other Garmin products, like the Edge line for performance monitoring.
 It also works with Varia Review Radar, alerting the rider when a vehicle is approaching from behind.
 Now you won’t lose focus while trying to nail your targets for a workout, find the next turn or stay aware of cars approaching from behind.

-The LifeBEAM smart helmet is the first helmet that senses your body while you ride.
+The LifeBEAM smart helmet senses your body while you ride.
 It features a sleek Lazer Genesis design, and is lightweight (weights between 280g and 300g depending on the size) and comfortable (Rollsys Retention System).

-Inside the helmet are sensors that monitor your heart rate, count your calories, give you an analysis of your performance, and protect your head – all, according to the company, with aerospace level accuracy.
-Apparently, the sensors in the helmets first started off as a way to measure the vitals of astronauts and jet pilots.
+Inside the helmet are sensors that monitor your heart rate, count your calories, give you an analysis of your performance and protect your head – all, according to the company, with aerospace level accuracy.
+Apparently, the tech in the helmets first started off as a way to measure the vitals of astronauts and jet pilots.

 Riders who use heart rate and are in the market for a new helmet should definitely give this one a closer look.
 Rather bizarrely, the company also sells a smart hat and even a smart visor!
 They feature all the sensors of the helmet and are designed for active sports.

 The Forerunner 935 is a fully featured running and triathlon GPS sports watch.
 You will find the usual Elevate wrist-based heart rate for 24/7 heart rate monitoring, and GPS and GLONASS coverage.
 Additionally, the wearable sports a barometer, altimeter, and a compass.
 Where the watch stands out most though, is in its detailed analysis of performance.